 Step 8: Peel Off

 Once the ironing is completed you put the plate that is printed in warm water for almost ten minutes.
 This will eventually dissolve and remove the paper completely.
 Whatever is left off can be removed at low angles.
-Sometimes when the paper is being removed the track may get lightened, to resolve this issue we use a dark-colored black marker to high lighten the track.
+Sometimes when the paper is being removed the track may get lightened, to resolve this issue we use a dark-colored black marker to highlight the track.